dart-lang/pub/doc/cache_layout.md

 └── yaml_edit-2.1.0/
 ```

-A package name can always be used as a file-name (TODO: should we have a length-restriction on package-names?).
+A package name can always be used as a file-name (TODO: should we have a length-restriction on package-names? https://github.com/dart-lang/pub/issues/3895).

 A serialized version string can always be encoded as a file-name.